jonathan-r-jones/Composable-Batch-Files/README.md

 ## How to Modularize?

-:So let's impose some structure.
+So let's impose some structure.
 In most programming languages there's a concept of a function.

-:At the heart of Composable Batch Files is the enforcing the use of traditional functions or code blocks.
+At the heart of Composable Batch Files is the enforcing the use of traditional functions or code blocks.

 :Anatomy of a function.
 Here are the basic structural elements:

-::[label] = function name (which must be unique)
+[label] = function name (which must be unique)

-::call :[label] = function call to another function in this batch file.
+call :[label] = function call to another function in this batch file.

-::goto [label] = also a function call, which does not return to the caller
+goto [label] = also a function call, which does not return to the caller

-::exit/b - end of function.
+exit/b - end of function.
 The lack of exit/b is the most common culprit.
 Without ending functions, you have spaghetti code.